 1. Work test

 In order to satisfy the work test, you must earn 10% or more of your income from eligible employment, 10% or more of your income from carrying on a business, or a combination of both.

 2. Income test

-The Government’s tax-free co-contribution is available for any person who earns total income from employment or self-employment and earns less than $49,488 a year in the 2014/2015 financial year, and makes an after tax contribution to their super fund.
-This income threshold is indexed each year in line with increase in average weekly earnings.
+The Government’s tax-free co-contribution is available for any person who earns total income from employment or self-employment and earns less than $49,488 a year in the 2014/2015 financial year and makes an after-tax contribution to their super fund.
+This income threshold is indexed each year in line with the increase in average weekly earnings.

 3. Age test

 You must be under 71 at the end of the financial year in which you make your after-tax contribution to be eligible for a co-contribution.

 In addition to meeting the above three tests, you need to be a permanent resident or citizen and lodge your income tax return to qualify for the Government’s co-contribution.